nsanders9022/Minesweeper/README.md

 * _The recursive function is not called on cells that already contain an adjacency value of 1; therefore, cells that should be displayed are not always displayed._

-* _There is no restart button.
-The player must refresh the page to play a new game._

-* _The difficulty buttons are not functional._

 ## Support and contact details

 _Contact Team Minesweeper at 123-456-7890_